Bira/octopus-carnival/_drafts/wir-dscc-human.md

 ### Human Wasteland Raider

-This is a typical member of those hostile Mixed Groups of People who attack you while you're traveling the wastes, intent on either killing you and taking your stuff.
+This is a typical member of those hostile Mixed Groups of People who attack you while you're traveling the wastes, intent on either killing you, taking your stuff, or both.
 They're Level 2 Soldiers with 40 HP.

 The most striking thing about this stat block is the big editing error right in the middle, a **barbed spear** attack that has no listed damage and should be